Sunday, December 30, 2018

 Photo Jose A. Hermosillo ©2018 Festival in LA

-The Audience Award winner documentary at the Berlinale Panorama 2018 also won the Pare Audience Award at the International Documentary Association (IDA).
-“The Silence of Others” has been shortlisted for Best Documentary Feature for the Academy Awards 2019 and is scheduled for theatrical release in the USA in Spring 2019.
+The Berlinale Panorama 2018 Audience Award-winning documentary also won the Pare Audience Award at the International Documentary Association (IDA).
+“The Silence of Others” has been shortlisted for Best Documentary Feature at the Academy Awards 2019 and is scheduled for theatrical release in the USA in Spring 2019.

 Robert Bahar, director: The Silence of Others.
 Film critic José A. Hermosillo